antonioortegajr/HTML5-and-JavaScript-Access-to-Mobile-Hardware/README.md

 # HTML5 and JavaScript vs Native Mobile App

-This repo is an exploration of HTML5 and JavaScript vs Native Mobile App
+This repo is an exploration of HTML5 and JavaScript vs Native Mobile App access to the mobile hardware

 ## Added so far: